icon6669/volunteer_hub/PRD.md

 - **Deployment**: Docker containerization for consistent deployment across environments

 ### 2.2 User Roles
-The system supports the following user roles:
+The system supports the following user roles with a strict hierarchy (ADMIN > OWNER > MANAGER > VOLUNTEER):

 1. **Anonymous Users**: Can view public events if allowed by system settings
 2. **Registered Users (VOLUNTEER)**: Can view events, sign up for volunteer roles, and manage their profiles
-3. **Event Managers (MANAGER)**: Can assist with event management for specific events
+3. **Event Managers (MANAGER)**: Can assist with event management for specific events.
+Inherits all VOLUNTEER permissions.
-4. **Event Owners (OWNER)**: Can create and manage events, define roles, and communicate with volunteers
+4. **Event Owners (OWNER)**: The initial user who created the organization.
+Has full access to manage users, events, and system settings.
+Inherits all MANAGER permissions.
+Can transfer ownership to another user.
-5. **Administrators (ADMIN)**: Have full system access, including system settings management and user role assignment
+5. **Administrators (ADMIN)**: Has full access to manage users, events, and system settings.
+Inherits all OWNER permissions.
+Cannot transfer ownership.

+**First User Behavior**: The first user to register in the system is automatically assigned the OWNER role.

+**Ownership Transfer**: The current OWNER can transfer ownership to another user.
+During transfer:
+- The new user becomes OWNER
+- The previous owner becomes VOLUNTEER
+- Only one OWNER can exist at a time

 ## 3. Current Features